LaylaD4/LaylahDePaull_T3A2-A/README.md

 ![Website Flow Diagram](./docs/website-flow.png)

 ### Website Flow Diagram Explained
 For a customer navigating the website, the **Home** or landing page provides direct access to all pages and external seller's social media sites via the navbar and call-to-action buttons, except for the **Checkout** page.
 A single product or kit can be viewed by first navigating to the **Shop** page, and then selecting an individual item.
+When navigating to the **Tutorials** page, a customer can view and watch embedded YouTube tutorial videos, which are streamed directly from YouTube on the same page.
 Once on the product page (**Single Item**), the customer can still access all pages and external seller social media sites, again, except for **Checkout**.
 The **Cart** icon is displayed in the navbar on all pages except the **Checkout** page, which can only be accessed directly from the **Cart**.
 After an order is successfully submitted, the customer is only able to navigate back to the **Home** page.

 For the business owner or seller, navigation to admin-only pages begins at the **Login** page.
 Upon successful login, the seller is redirected to the **Orders** page, where all customer orders are listed.
 Clicking on an order number allows the seller to view detailed order information (**Single Order**), including the product overview and customer shipping details.
 The seller can only navigate back to the **Orders** list page and has the option to logout from there.